Skip to main content

 Score every runner

-Each runner gets eight sub-scores (see the weights below).
-The weighted composite is a rank-based blend — runners are ranked within the race on each signal, then the ranks are combined using the weights.
-Rank-based means one monster PFAI doesn’t drown out the other seven signals; balanced runners rise.
+Each runner gets five sub-scores (see the weights below).
+The composite is a rank-based blend — runners are ranked within the race on each signal, then the ranks are combined using the weights.
+Rank-based means one outlying number doesn’t drown out the rest; balanced runners rise.
+Scores are then softmaxed across the race into probabilities that sum to one.

 • Softmax → race-coherent fair price